Road6943/RoadRayge/README.md

 Once you have done so, please navigate to the Misc section and click the button labelled `Download All Themes In V1 Format`

+You can also convert individual themes with [this tool](https://codepen.io/cx88/pen/rNbVGmQ) made by CX!

 Thank you for using TIGER and RoadRayge all these years.
 It has been wonderful seeing the themes you have all created, and I hope to see many more incredible themes with the launch of the new built-in theme editor!

 \